k0nserv/hugotunius.se/_posts/2016-07-17-implementing-a-linked-list-in-swift.md

 {% highlight swift %}
 extension LinkedList {

-    /// Add an element to the front of the list.
+    /// Add an element to the end of the list.
     ///
     /// - complexity: O(1)
     /// - parameter value: The value to add